Sitecore/jss/docs/data/routes/docs/fundamentals/troubleshooting/debug-logging/en.md

 ---
 # Debug Logging in JSS

-The Sitecore JSS SDKs utilize the [debug](https://www.npmjs.com/package/debug) module for debug logging.
+The Sitecore JSS npm packages utilize the [debug](https://www.npmjs.com/package/debug) module for debug logging.

 > `debug` is like an augmented version of `console.log`, but unlike `console.log`, you don't have to comment out debug logs in production code.
 The flipside being that you can easily enable debug logs in production when necessary using _environment variables_.

 All Sitecore JSS logs are organized under the root namespace `sitecore-jss`.
 Logging is turned off by default and can be conditionally turned on by using the `DEBUG` environment variable.

+> Note: The debug logs currently only include server-side code, so there is no benefit to [enabling debug logging in the browser](https://www.npmjs.com/package/debug#browser-support).

 To output all debug logs available, set the `DEBUG` environment variable to `sitecore-jss:*` (`*` is used as a wildcard).